Australian Natives' Association: Australian Natives' Association

-The ANA provided sickness, medical and funeral cover.
+The ANA provided sickness, medical, and funeral cover.
 Membership in the ANA was restricted to men born in Australia, at a time when Australian-born people of European descent (not including Indigenous Australians) were rising to power in place of an older generation born in Britain.
-In the 1890s, for the first time, the native born became the majority of the population.
+In the 1890s, for the first time, the native-born became the majority of the population.

 The organisation received criticism for their name, including from Aboriginal leader and activist William Cooper over the appropriation of the term 'native'.

+Former Chief President James Hume Cook described as "three great principles" of the A.N.A:The maintenance of a White Australia.